 Felony intoxicate driving in Michigan is punishable as follows: (1) a fine of $500 to $5,000 and either one to five years of imprisonment, or 30 days to one year in jail followed by probation; (2) between 60- and 180-days community service.
 Your car is also subject to forfeiture.
 There is an absolute minimum period of 30 days in jail.Impact on Driving Privileges

-On top of the jail, probation and vehicle forfeiture, you will also lose your driving privileges for an extended period.
+On top of the jail, probation, and vehicle forfeiture, you will also lose your driving privileges for an extended period.
 Depending on the circumstances, as your license may be revoked for one year to as many as five years.
 It is also possible that your license will only be restricted for 90 days.
-This determination of a 90-day restricted vs. a five year revocation all depends on the dates of your prior conviction and this should be discussed with your Michigan DUI attorney.
+This determination of a 90-day restricted vs. a five-year revocation all depends on the dates of your prior convictions and this should be discussed with your Michigan DUI attorney.

 In addition, your license plate will be confiscated, and your vehicle can be immobilized for one to three years.
 You will be unable to register a motor vehicle and will be ordered to pay a $1,000 driver responsibility fee for two years.Collateral Consequences of Third DUI Offense